Superradiance of rotating black holes surrounded by dark matter: conclusion and disscuion

+The inequality follows from $\sqrt{M^{2}-a^{2}\cos^{2}\theta}>\sqrt{M^{2}-a^{2}}>\sqrt{M^{2}-a^{2}}\cos^{2}\theta$.
+Thus increase of black hole spin $a$ will enlarge the ergosphere of black hole.
+This result will also hold when the black hole is slightly shifted from Kerr case.
+It is also widely accepted that the superradiant amplification factor monotonically increase with the increase of spin, which has been reported in many works \cite{Brito:2015oca,Li:2022hkq}.
+Thus we can also use this physical intuition to explain the dark matter effect on superradiance.
+The analytical derivation of the effect of dark matter on ergosphere is difficult.
+But numerically, as can be seen from Table \ref{ergo}, we can observe that as the PFDM parameter increases, the corresponding ergo-sphere shrinks.
+This gives the reason why the superradiant amplification factor and extracted energy decrease as dark matter density $\lambda$ increases.
+We believe this argument is general and would like to check this in other context in the future.

-For future research, we will firstly try to find a clear explanation about the non-monotonous behavior we found in Fig.\ref{z11single}.The other direction will be to consider the super-radiant behavior of black hole solution in the presence of quintessential dark energy profile such as Kiselev black hole \cite{Kiselev:2002dx} and investigated the effect of dark energy on the black hole super-radiance.
-Finally, as the black hole super-radiance has huge potential to be detected in the future,it is interesting to see if the superradiant properties we found in this paper can be used to search the dark matter in universe.
+For future research, it is interesting to find more kinds of analytical black hole solutions when dark matter distribution takes different form, especially in the case when dark matter takes Hernquist or NFW form.
+The progress in this direction will tell us how general the suppressive effect of dark matter on black hole superradiance is.
+Moreover, as the black hole super-radiance has huge potential to be detected in the future,it is interesting to see if the superradiant properties we found in this paper can be used to search for the galactic dark matter in universe.